ElSnoMan/PackSharp/README.md

 It is always helpful to see the actual CLI commands being run so you are familiarized with them, but also in case someone else isn't using VS Code or you have a more complex issue to solve.

+* NOTE: All PackSharp commands are run from the **Workspace Root**.
+If you need a more complicated file structure, then you will need to run the dotnet CLI commands manually, as needed.

 ----
 ## package.add
 Add a NuGet Package to the selected Project.